The Asian Hornet

 France

-Additionally, about €12 million of public funds is spent annually on locating and destroying nests.
+In addition, approximately €12 millioen in public funds is spent each year on locating and removing nests.

 Portugal

-Up to 5 nests per km² have been recorded, with up to 50% loss of beehives and a 35% decline in honey production.
+Up to 5 nests per km² have been established, with up to 50% loss of beehives and a decline in honey production of 35%.

-Wine and fruit production are also heavily affected, as ripening fruit in vineyards and orchards is damaged (with up to 75% damage to grapes).
+Wine and fruit cultivation are also heavily affected, as ripening fruit in vineyards and orchards is damaged (up to 75% damage to grapes).

 Belgium